MIT-Emerging-Talent/ET6-foundations-group-28/collaboration/retrospective.md

 ### What parts of your plan went as expected?

 + Completed the expected number of challenges.
-+ Use of labels on Issues and PRs organized things well.
++ Use of labels on Issues and PRs organized things well as expected.
 + Communication went as planned.
 + Collaboration went as planned.
-+ Individual and Group Goals were highly achieved.
++ Individual and group goals were achieved to a high degree.

 ### What parts of your plan did not work out?

 + Use of conventions wasn't implemented as expected.
 + CI Checks took a lot of time to be solved.
-+ Project Board Workflow: at the start wasn't utilized efficiently
++ Project Board Workflow: at the start wasn't utilized efficiently.
-+ Time Management Expectations: Missed voluntary initial deadline
++ Time Management Expectations: Missed the initial voluntary deadline.

 ### Did you need to add things that weren't in your strategy?

 + Solving CI checks issues by adding init.py files and installing ruff formatter.
-+ Minimum requirements voluntary deadline extension.
++ Extension of the minimum requirements voluntary deadline.

 ### Or remove extra steps?